Taxation Comparison: Gold Coin vs Gold Jewellery

 - Section 54F: Reinvest entire sale proceeds in a residential house (subject to conditions).

-- Section 54EC: Invest up to INR 30 lakh in Capital Gain Bonds (e.g., NHAI, REC) within 6 months of sale.
+- under Section 54EC: Invest up to INR 30 lakh in Capital Gain Bonds (e.g., NHAI, REC) within 6 months of sale.

 - Documentation to Keep